 It was also the second-largest destination for foreign investment by Indian companies.

 The services sector, which includes BPOs, attracts 16 percent of total FDI from the Netherlands to India.

 On the other hand, Indian companies with regional operations in the Netherlands include top IT firms Wipro, Infosys, Nucleus Software, pharmaceuticals supplier Dishman Pharmaceuticals & Chemicals Ltd., tire manufacturer Apollo Tyres, and telecom giant Bharti Airtel.

 Major Indian exports to the Netherlands include petroleum products and related materials, apparel and clothing, textile yarns, fabrics, organic chemicals, vegetables and fruits, and electric machinery.

 On the other hand, Dutch exports comprise metalliferous ores and metal scrap, plastics, and general industrial machinery.

 Proficiency in Dutch puts you in a firm position to succeed in international businesses, export, import, and trade.

 If you’re able to speak fluently, then that could help you land a job as a Dutch specialist or expert in many such international companies in India and abroad.

 Moreover, you will eventually increase your chances of finding a new job, getting a promotion or a transfer overseas, or getting selected for international travel or foreign assignment with better pay.

 Dutch Language Courses in India

-Founded by Dutch national, Thomas Van Berckel, Dutch Roof Consultancy offers beginners courses (A1) but also teach at A2, B1, B2, C1 levels at Bangalore.
+Founded by Dutch national Thomas Van Berckel, Dutch Roof Consultancy offers beginners courses (A1) and teaches at A2, B1, B2, C1 levels at Bangalore.

 GMAB also prepares you for CNAVT A2, B1, B2, and C1 level.

 The CNAvT (Dutch Proficiency test) is recognized worldwide, and certification exams are held twice a year in May and November in Bengaluru.

 There are few more options to study Dutch in Delhi, Mumbai, Kolkata, and other parts of India.

 However, due to a lack of enough information, I’m refraining myself to list here.